Last updated June 2026

 3. 3

-Timeline: Weeks 2–3, typically 2 × half-days per cohort
+Timeline: Weeks 2 to 3, typically 2 half-days per cohort

 4. 4

-A shared, version-controlled library of reusable prompts and — where relevant — Microsoft Copilot Studio agents, GovAI Chat templates (APS), or custom GPT agents your team can keep extending after we leave.
+A shared, reusable library of the prompts and Copilot Studio or GPT helpers your team uses most, so the whole team levels up and keeps extending it after we leave.

 Timeline: End of week 3